Venice Tourist Information

 Good points: quiet streets; cheaper hotel rates; authentic local atmosphere; hot chocolate in cosy cafes; atmospheric photographs.

-February is Carnival time, so the city is very busy and colourful.
+February is Carnival time, so for two weeks the city is very busy and colourful.
 Accommodation is expensive and heavily-booked as tourists arrive to enjoy the spectacle.
-On weekdays we found the St. Mark's area fun and manageable.
+On weekdays the St. Mark's area can actually be quite fun and manageable.
 At the weekend even more trippers flood in by train, so the streets can get very crowded.
 Away from the masks and costumes though, the local areas of Venice are still quiet and peaceful.
-And outside Carnival fortnight, you can expect a more typical Venetian winter.
+And outside Carnival fortnight, you can expect a more typical Venetian winter with prices to match.

 Good points: the Carnival.